 How to Request Your Harbor UCLA Medical Records Easily

 iEditorial Note: These blog posts represent the opinion of DoNotPay’s Writers, but each person’s situation and circumstances vary greatly.
 As a result, you should make sure to do your own independent research.
 Because everyone is unique, our self-help tools are never guaranteed to help with any specific situation.
-DoNotPay is not a law firm and is not licensed to practice law.
-DoNotPay provides a platform for legal information and self-help.
+DoNotPay is not a law firm, is not licensed to practice law, and is not equivalent to the services of a licensed lawyer.
+DoNotPay provides a platform for legal information and self-help, and does not offer legal services.
+Third party news articles mentioned on our website do not necessarily reflect the views of the company, or the current services that we offer.

 Medical records are all documentation that is kept about a patient's medical history and treatments.
 Detailed records must be maintained so that the patient's health journey can be accurately documented at all times.
 If a patient moves from one medical facility to another, it should be no challenge at all to get your medical records for a new doctor to take a look at their medical records and see many important facts about that patient immediately.
-The question is, do you have a legal right to your own ?
+The question is, do you have a right to your own ?
 DoNotPay can help you out with that question.

 Your Rights to Medical Record Access